nickname2002/MonoZenith/README.md

 - Only the "pixel.ttf" font can be used due to conversion limitations.
 This will be addressed in the future.
 - At the moment, the assets need to be placed inside the `Content` folder within the `bin` folder.
 This is not the intended behavior, and will be addressed in the future.
+- Particle transparency only works with light backdrops.
+This will be addressed in the future.

 ## Maintenance
 This project is maintained by [Nick Jordan](https://www.linkedin.com/in/nick-jordan-11247bba/).